acircleda/blog/content/post/2020-02-10-carbon-footprint-google-data/post.md

 Thanks to [Shirin's playgRound](https://shiring.github.io/maps/2016/12/30/Standortverlauf_post), I had some clues about what to process in R, namely:

 * How to convert long/late from IE7 to GPS (divide by `1e7`)
-* How to convert time from POSIX miliseconds to human readable time `as.POSIXct(as.numeric(time_variable)/1000, origin = "1970-01-01")
+* How to convert time from POSIX milliseconds to human readable time `as.POSIXct(as.numeric(time_variable)/1000, origin = "1970-01-01")

 One problem I noticed was that many rows were offset.
 Meaning data was split between two or three rows.
 For example, time, location, and activity.
 I used `lead()` and `zoo::na.locf()` to deal with these.

 ## Select and Mutate

-The following function selects key variables and then mutates them, creatng variables with human-readable names.
+The following function selects key variables and then mutates them, creating variables with human-readable names.
 It also converts the distance to miles and kilometers.
 You could take it a step further and then select only those variables, but I decided to leave them in out of laziness.

-The function takes a dataframe name as its only input.
+The function takes a data frame name as its only input.

 ```
 ##process data function